When it comes to who lives in your house, your car insurance company will want to know whether you have roommates or tenants living with you.

 Executive Editor

 You must notify your car insurance company that you are renting out rooms in your house.
 Likely, your auto insurance provider will ask for the renters’ driver’s license numbers and other information.
-This would be true if the people were renters of rooms in your house or roommates of yours in an apartment.
+This would be true if the people were renters of rooms in your house or roommates in an apartment.

 If you don’t want to add your roommates or tenants to your car insurance policy, you may be able to add them to a named driver exclusion.